bacionejs/byte-armada/README.md

 <h3 id="pvp">🤝 How to Activate PvP Mode</h3>

-Only supported on Android Chrome.

-Both players must be on the same LAN/wifi.
+Only supported on Android Chrome and both players must be on the same LAN.

 To activate it: